We watch geeks don’t have it easy. It’s hard work to keep a collection interesting.

 You can use the color wheel to create the following color schemes:

 One of the best-known color schemes is color-blocking.
 This technique has been used a lot in art and fashion.
-With this technique, you take two opposite colors of a color wheel to create exciting color combinations that complement each other.
+With this technique, you take two opposite colors of a color wheel to create exciting complementary color combinations.

 Note that these combinations can clash, so only use it if you want to stand out and make a statement.